-Week Date Topics, Readings, Assignments, Deadlines 1 1/27 Agenda/Topics : Introduction; overview of syllabus; discussion of Research Paper Assignment (RPA) and potential topics; introduction of APA Manual 7th edition and other textbooks Homework/Assignments : Review the syllabus and RPA; download/print or bring laptop to view the Topic and Thesis, and References handout; go online and begin selection of a topic for RPA.
+Week Date Topics, Readings, Assignments, Deadlines 1 1/25 Agenda/Topics : Introduction; overview of syllabus; discussion of Research Paper Assignment (RPA) and potential topics; introduction of APA Manual 7th edition and other textbooks Homework/Assignments : Review the syllabus and RPA; download/print or bring laptop to view the Topic and Thesis, and References handout; go online and begin selection of a topic for RPA.
 Be sure to note there is a quiz next week, review syllabus and RPA sheet.
-Exam: Diagnostic I 2 2/1 & 2/3 Agenda/Topics: Return and discuss Diagnostic I; discuss Topic and Thesis Write- up, Oral Presentation, and APA Reference List Handouts: RPA handout, and Topic/Thesis, Reference List handout (bring both to class today) Homework/Assignments : Begin working on APA Reference List; begin working on Topic and Thesis Write-up and Presentation; download Academic Integrity Policy (AIP) and Student Conduct Code (SCC) - both documents can be found on canvas.
+Exam: Diagnostic I 2 1/30 & 2/1 Agenda/Topics: Return and discuss Diagnostic I; discuss Topic and Thesis Write- up, Oral Presentation, and APA Reference List Handouts: RPA handout, and Topic/Thesis, Reference List handout (bring both to class today) Homework/Assignments : Begin working on APA Reference List; begin working on Topic and Thesis Write-up and Presentation; download Academic Integrity Policy (AIP) and Student Conduct Code (SCC) - both documents can be found on canvas.
 Also, review article for discussion next week.
-Exam: Quiz on syllabus and RPA on 2/3 3 2/8 & 2/10 Agenda/Topics: Quiz Review/lecture/discussion of Assessing Research and Scholarly Article Elements; Overview of Review Article APA lecture/discussion; discussion about AIP and SCC documents; APA Activity.
-Handouts : Syllabus, RPA handout, AIP, SCC and Review article Homework/Assignments : Complete APA Reference List - submit (1) copy on canvas and be ready to share with a classmate virtually.
-We will use collaboration which will be a google sheet to keep track of exchanges between peers; continue working on Topic and Thesis Write-up and Presentation; read Review Article 4 2/15 & 2/17 Agenda/Topics : Writing Process lecture; Mandatory Electronic Media Review from the MLK Library, library liaison will join our zoom class session @ 6PM Sharp 2/17 Handouts: APA cheat sheet Homework/Assignments : Download/print Article Critique handout; complete Topic and Thesis Write-up, and Presentation
+Exam: Quiz on syllabus and RPA on 2/1 3 2/6 & 2/8 Agenda/Topics : Quiz Review/lecture/discussion of Assessing Research and Scholarly Article Elements; Overview of Review Article APA lecture/discussion; discussion about AIP and SCC documents; APA Activity.
+Handouts: Syllabus, RPA handout, AIP, SCC and Review article Homework/Assignments : Complete APA Reference List - submit (1) copy on canvas and be ready to share with a classmate virtually or in class.
+Will provide you instruction.
+We will use collaboration which will be a google sheet to keep track of exchanges between peers; continue working on Topic and Thesis Write- 4 2/12 0 2/15 up and Presentation; read Review Article APA reference list Due 2/13 4 2/13 & 2/15 Agenda/Topics : Writing Process lecture; Mandatory Electronic Media Review from the MLK Library, library liaison will confirm room usually on second floor of library @ 430PM Sharp 2/15 Handouts: APA cheat sheet Homework/Assignments : Download/print Article Critique handout; complete Topic and Thesis Write-up, and Presentation